 - Preventing disease, disability, dementia and frailty to reduce need.

 - Improving outcome by providing only cost-effective, evidence-based interventions.

 - Improving outcome by increasing quality and safety of process.

 - Increasing productivity by reducing cost.

-- equitable resource distribution across all patient groups (allocative value) and
+Allocative value – equitable resource distribution across all populations and within each population across all patient groups

-- contribution of healthcare to social participation and connectedness (societal value).”
+Social value – contribution of healthcare to social participation and connectedness

 The same principles were adopted by the G20 Health Ministers and the G20 is setting up a Global Hub to support all its members develop value-based healthcare.